 The sophistication of the K-TIG system and K-TIG Evolve 1000 controller, combined with the consistent quality of an automated process, means both productivity and quality will typically increase significantly when you transition to the K-TIG process.

 You will save both money and time by only having to work with a square butt joint.
 There is no need to achieve a perfect square butt joint, as K-TIG can maintain stability in the weld pool even with gaps and misalignment in the preparation.
 You can even add filler wire to a full penetration pass, increasing the fit-up tolerance further.

 Purging requirements for K-TIG are the same as what you would use when using conventional TIG welding for nickel alloy welds.
 This means there is no need to re-learn purging requirements, and your workforce will feel comfortable with the process.

 The preferred shielding gas for K-TIG welding with nickel alloys is 90% Argon and 10% Hydrogen.
 It is possible to perform welds with 100% argon, although the addition of hydrogen is preferred as it helps to improve weld pool fluidity.

 What Training or Knowledge Do I Require?

 K-TIG makes welding nickel alloys easy, and it follows that you don’t require extensive training to get your workshop up to speed with using the process.
-In fact, training can be completed in just a couple of hours, and only one or two days is required for comprehensive workshop supervisor training.
+In fact, training can typically be completed in under 3 hours, and only one or two days is required for comprehensive workshop supervisor training.